Kanzaji/Cat-Downloader-Legacy/README.md

 It supports CurseForge mods only, and is compatible both with CurseForge Launcher `minecraftinstance.json` format and CurseForge site `manifest.json` format.

+It also features file verification with Checksum (SHA-256) and File size!

 ## Configuration
 Cat-Downloader Legacy accepts some arguments to customize app behaviour to your needs.
 Here is the list and explanation for all of them: